ephys/Utilitas/README.md

 Support for more can be added by other mods through IMC.
 Support for Cauldrons (as IFluidHandlers), flower pots, and Armor Stands is planned.

+### Fluid Hopper

+A hopper, for fluids.
+It

+- Drains fluid blocks placed above it
+- Drains tanks placed above it (entities & blocks)
+- Fills tanks it points to (entities & blocks.
+Time to make a minecart tank!)

 ### Proximity Sensor

 Emit a redstone signal when an entity (filtrable) is withing a set radius of the block.